capricorne888/MC-Skript-Scripts/README.md

 ## Available Scripts

-Below is a list of the scripts included in this repository (to be updated as you add scripts):
+Below is a list of the scripts included in this repository (to be updated as I add scripts):

 - **[NightVision]**: This simple script allow users with the permission to activate the night vision with a simple command.
 - **[Console]**: This simple script allow server owner to send colorful message from the console.